Hall of Famer

 Induction Category: Cross Country

-By the time that three-time Olympian Beckie Scott retired in 2006, she was Canada’s most decorated cross-country ski racer in the history of the sport.
+By the time three-time Olympian Beckie Scott retired in 2006, she was Canada’s most decorated cross-country skier.

-Beckie reached the pinnacle of the cross country ski racing when she became the first Canadian – and North American – woman to win an Olympic medal in the sport, when she won gold at Salt Lake City in 2002 (initially she finished in third but later the first and second place finishers were stripped of their medals for doping violations).
+Scott reached the pinnacle of the sport when she became the first Canadian — and first North American woman — to win an Olympic medal in cross-country skiing.
+She captured gold at the 2002 Olympic Winter Games in Salt Lake City, having initially finished third.
+The athletes who placed first and second were later disqualified for doping violations, upgrading Scott’s bronze to gold.

-Four years later she claimed a silver medal at the 2006 Torino Olympic Games and at her final Olympic Games at Turin 2006, Scott won a silver medal in the team sprint with Sara Renner and also finished fourth in the sprint, sixth in the 15km skiathlon and 10th in the 4x5km relay.
+Four years later, at the 2006 Olympic Winter Games in Turin, Italy, she added a silver medal in the team sprint with Sara Renner.
+She also placed fourth in the sprint, sixth in the 15-kilometre skiathlon and 10th in the 4×5-kilometre relay.

-Beckie is also an Officer of the Order of Canada, and an inducted member of the Canadian Sports Hall of Fame, Canadian Olympic Hall of Fame in addition to now a member of the Canadian Ski Hall of Fame.
-She is a member of the Alberta Order of Excellence, holds Honorary Doctorate of Laws degrees from the Universities of Alberta and British Columbia and frequently works for CBC Sports as a broadcast analyst.
+Scott is an Officer of the Order of Canada and a member of the Canadian Olympic Hall of Fame, Canadian Sports Hall of Fame and Canadian Ski Hall of Fame.
+She is also a member of the Alberta Order of Excellence and holds honorary doctor of laws degrees from the University of Alberta and the University of British Columbia.
+She frequently appears as a broadcast analyst for CBC Sports.

-Scott joined the World Anti-Doping Agency’s (WADA) athlete committee in 2005, becoming an influential lobbyist, and in 2012 was appointed to their executive committee.
-Elected to the IOC Athletes’ Commission in 2006 for an eight-year term, Scott was a member of the IOC’s Coordination for the Youth Olympic Winter Games for Innsbruck 2012 and Olympic Winter Games at Sochi 2014.
+Scott joined the World Anti-Doping Agency’s athlete committee in 2005 and became an influential advocate for clean sport.
+In 2012, she was appointed to WADA’s executive committee.
+She was elected to the International Olympic Committee Athletes’ Commission in 2006 for an eight-year term and later served on the IOC coordination commissions for the 2012 Youth Olympic Winter Games in Innsbruck and the 2014 Olympic Winter Games in Sochi.
 She also serves on the board of the Canadian Centre for Ethics in Sport.

-Settling in Canmore, Alberta, Scott married American cross-country skier and three-time Olympian Justin Wadsworth and had two children.
+Now based in Canmore, Alta., Scott married American cross-country skier and three-time Olympian Justin Wadsworth.
+The couple has two children.

-Beckie is also the founder and CEO of Spirit North, an organization committed to improving the lives of Indigenous children and youth through the transformative power of sport and play.
+She is the founder and CEO of Spirit North, an organization dedicated to improving the lives of Indigenous children and youth through the transformative power of sport and play.
 Spirit North is recognized as one of Canada’s leading sport-for-social-development organizations.

 CAREER HIGHLIGHTS